 CyclingTips was founded in September 2008 by Canadian-born former engineer Wade Wallace who moved to Melbourne for work in 2005.
 CyclingTips was run from Wade’s kitchen for more than four years before the operation moved into a small office in Melbourne.
 As publisher of the site, Wade is the one with the overall vision behind the site’s editorial direction and its development.
 But he doesn’t do it alone …

 Former The Conversation editor Matt de Neef joined CyclingTips in February 2013 as the site’s editor.
 Former hotel marketing manager and founder of the Hells 500 cycling collective Andy van Bergen joined the team in June 2013 as business development manager.
+In 2014 we also brought on Irish jouralist Shane Stokes as our news editor in our bid to cover all the latest happenings in professional cycling.
+Also integral to the site is our web developer Ben Dunn.

 This core team is supported by a number of contractors and editorial contributors.